liberatr/sql-battle-school/join2-inner-outer/outline.md

 Edit `query3.sql` and `query4.sql` files, and write a query to find the following:

-1. Show a list of cadets who fought in battle 18 and their hit statistics, if any.
+1. Show a list of cadets and their awards, and show the name and date of the battle it was awarded for, if any.
-2. Show a list of all armies and any battles they fought in the week of December 5th, 2032.
+2. Show a list of cadets who fought in battles from September 4th to 11th, 2032 and the cadet who froze them, if any.

+##Coming Up

+In our next tutorial, we will cover the concept of GROUP BY and functions like COUNT() MIN() SUM() and AVG()